ADHD Adapted Counselling

 Learning About ADHD

-One of the first and most essential things ADHD counselling can do for you is to provide accurate and up-to-date information about ADHD that goes beyond the Diagnostic Criteria from the DSM-5.
-If you’ve been recently diagnosed, this can be invaluable in helping you to understand more about your ADHD, and what interventions can be utilized to address your ADHD brain-based symptoms.
+One of the first and most essential things ADHD-adapted counselling can do for you is to provide accurate and up-to-date information about ADHD that goes beyond the Diagnostic Criteria from the DSM-5.
+If you’ve been recently diagnosed, this can be invaluable in helping you to understand more about your ADHD, and the best interventions for you to address your ADHD brain-based symptoms or behaviors.
+This is the first necessary step toward making changes in your personal life, relationships, work and finances.

 If you think you might have ADHD but haven’t been formally diagnosed yet, counselling can also help by providing assessment, information, and resources that can help you decide whether or not to seek a formal diagnosis.